kr-colab/disperseNN2/docs/source/vignette.rst

 2. Preprocessing
 ----------------

 Next, we preprocess the input for ``disperseNN2``.
 Assume we have a sample of 97 individuals from different locations, and 25,000 SNPs.
+And we will take 10 repeated samples from each tree sequences, for a total of 1,000 training datasets (100 tree sequences, 10 samples from each)

 .. code-block:: bash

 		python disperseNN2.py \
 		       --out temp_wd/vignette/output_dir \
                        --preprocess \
+		       --num_samples 10 \
                        --num_snps 25000 \
                        --n 97 \
                        --seed 1 \